dcnieho/glassesValidator/README.md

 recording's directory in the glassesValidator project.
 The advanced user can provide their own matching by changing the contents of this file.

+### Coordinate system of data
+Gaze data in poster space in the `gazePosterPos.tsv` file of a processed recording has its origin (0,0) at the center of the position of the fixation target that was indicated to be the center target with the `centerTarget` setting in the [`validationSetup.txt` configuration file](/src/glassesValidator/config/validationSetup.txt).
+The positive x-axis points to the right and the positive y-axis downward, which means that (-,-) coordinates are to the left and above of the poster origin, and (+,+) to the right and below.

+Angular accuracy values in the `dataQuality.tsv` file of a processed recording use the same sign-coding as the gaze data in poster space.
+That is, for the horizontal component of reported accuracy values, positive means gaze is to the right of the fixation target and negative to the left.
+For the vertical component, positive means gaze is below the fixation target, and negative that it is above the fixation target.

 ## API
 All of glassesValidator's functionality is exposed through its API.
 Below are all functions that are part of the public API.
 Many functions share common input arguments.
 These are documented [here](#common-input-arguments) and linked to in the API